Abstract Integration in Net Convergence Structures: Convergence Theorems for Net Riemann and Related Integrals.

 \begin{theorem} [Uniform Converge Theorem for the Net Riemann integral] Let $Z$ be Dedekind complete and weakly $\sigma$-distributive, $\mu: \mathcal{H} \rightarrow Y^{+}$ a regular integrator and $\{f_{n}\}_{n \in \mathbb{N}}$ a sequence of Net Riemann integrable functions, with respect to $\mu$, defined on $\Omega$.
 If $f_{n}$ converges order uniformly to $f$, then $f$ is Net Riemann Integrable with respect to $\mu$ and:

 where this last convergence is in order in $X$.

 \end{theorem}

-Again, in the proof below, we follow mainly \cite{monteirouniform}, with mild modifications for the net Riemann type result.
+In the proof below, we follow mainly \cite{monteirouniform} and make some modifications inspired by the analogous result from \cite{vrabelovariecanlast}.
 In particular, we will assume that $\Gamma$ is upwards directed, the downwards directed case being a straightforward modification.

 \begin{proof}